neumino/neumino.github.io/movies.md

-### Night School
+### Black 47
-*Released on 2018-09-27, vote average 5.9*
+*Released on 2018-09-28, vote average 7.3*

-Teddy Walker is a successful salesman whose life takes an unexpected turn when he accidentally blows up his place of employment.
-Forced to attend night school to get his GED, Teddy soon finds himself dealing with a group of misfit students, his former high school nemesis and a feisty teacher who doesn&#39;t think he&#39;s too bright.
+It’s 1847 and Ireland is in the grip of the Great Famine that has ravaged the country for two long years.
+Feeney, a hardened Irish Ranger who has been fighting for the British Army abroad, abandons his post to return home and reunite with his estranged family.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/t9QtXGirWf0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/q1W1DLwg3lk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>